 SENIORITY AND JOB SECURITY

-The Andover Regional School District seniority is defined as service by appointed employees in the Andover Regional District in the collective bargaining unit covered by this Agreement.
-An appointed employee shall lose accumulated school district seniority only if she/he:
+In the Andover Regional School District seniority is defined as service by appointed employees in the Andover Regional District in the collective bargaining unit covered by this Agreement.
+An appointed employee shall lose accumulated school district seniority only if he/she:

-In the event of reduction in force, the secretaries shall be laid off in inverse order of seniority.
+In the event of reduction in force, the custodians shall be laid off in inverse order of seniority.

 Notification of vacancies.